 You don’t want to reach out to somebody who’s not gonna take a second attempt at your song [laughs].
 If they don’t get it right the first time, and you don’t feel comfortable enough to ask them “can you change this line,” you probably shouldn’t have done it.

-Some artists get a pass though.
+Some artists get a pass through.
 You can’t ask Young Thug to re-record.
-He’d be like, “nah.”
+He’d be like, “Nah.”
 Or Kanye.

 Yeah, those are the exceptions.

 So there’s no one you haven't met yet that you want to work with, besides Sade and Bone Thugs?

 Pharrell.
 I’m not prepared yet, but I would like to do a song with Kendrick Lamar and out-rap him.
 I think that’d be a fun little experiment.

 I could definitely do it.
 I’m not there yet.
 I gotta get to writing every day.
 Like, prison bars.
 Working out in the gym.
 I gotta live a little more life.
 I’d like to get out-rapped by André 3000 one day, maybe.

 Have you ever been concerned about getting outshined by a feature on your own song?